danielsaidi/QuickSearch/README.md

 ## About QuickSearch

-QuickSearch is a SwiftUI SDK that lets you type into a `.searchable` text field without first having to focus on it, which is how many native utilty apps behave.
+QuickSearch is a SwiftUI SDK that lets you type into a `.searchable` text field by just typing on the keyboard, without first having to focus on the text field.

-This is convenient, since `.searchable` text fields lack focus control and doesn't allow you to focus programmatically.